-In the centenary year of British painter Lucian Freud (1922-2011), the Freud Museum will stage its first ever exhibition of the great artist’s work.
+In the centenary year of British painter Lucian Freud (1922-2011), the Freud Museum stages its first ever exhibition of the great artist’s work.

 Lucian Freud’s impact and influence on cultural history is undeniable.
 Like his grandfather, Sigmund, who revolutionised the way we understand the mind, Lucian affected the history of 20th century art.
 Migrating from surrealism to realism and often using family and friends as his subjects, Lucian’s work’s evolved over a 60-year career.

-The exhibition will explore Lucian Freud’s childhood, family and friends.
-It will celebrate some lesser known aspects of his life.
+The exhibition explores Lucian Freud’s childhood, family and friends.
+It celebrates some lesser known aspects of his life.
 These include his love of reading and lifelong fascination with horses, as well as his relationships with the former occupants of 20 Maresfield Gardens.
-Alongside Lucian Freud’s paintings and drawings, the exhibition will include illustrated childhood letters, books he owned and book covers he designed.
-His sole surviving sculpture, Three-legged Horse (1937) and early painting, Palm Tree (1944), will also be displayed.
+Alongside Lucian Freud’s paintings and drawings, the exhibition includes illustrated childhood letters, books he owned and book covers he designed.
+His sole surviving sculpture, Three-legged Horse (1937) and early painting, Palm Tree (1944), is also be displayed.

-The exhibition will be accompanied by a vibrant programme of public events.
-An outreach programme will include specially constructed exhibition visits and art workshops for families and groups in the local community.
+The exhibition is accompanied by a vibrant programme of public events.
+An outreach programme includes specially constructed exhibition visits and art workshops for families and groups in the local community.

 Curated by Martin Gayford

 Lucian Freud: The Painter and His Family is curated by Martin Gayford, art critic for The Spectator and the author of acclaimed books on Lucian Freud, Van Gogh, Constable, David Hockney and Michelangelo.